chrisreddy04/Contact-list-manager/README.md

 ---

+### Design and Implementation Details

+---
+Approach Overview: The approach was to create a clear separation between the frontend and backend, enabling modular development and easier maintenance.
+By designing the homepage first, the main interface for interacting with contacts was prioritized.

+Developed the React frontend with a component-based architecture to keep code reusable and organized.

+Implemented a Rails API backend to handle data storage and CRUD operations, ensuring robust data persistence.

+Added custom CSS styling to enhance the UI, focusing on responsive design.
 ## **Design Decisions and Trade-offs**

 - **React with Rails API**: Chosen to separate frontend and backend for scalability and maintainability.